 Voluntary and Temporary Pause of Global Ship Operations

-Q: How long will Seabourn global ship operations be paused?
+Q: How long will Seabourn’s global ship operations be paused?

-The pause details for the other three ships in the fleet were announced previously.
-Specific details are as follows:
+The pause details for the remaining ships were announced previously:

 Q: Why are you doing this now?